aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Successability is similar in that LandgateAPITest can not reliably determine whether the lack of a response to a request is the fault of the server or the network.
 However, the Oasis standard assumes WSDL responses are "error-free".
 LandgateAPITest again does not make this assumption and interrogates the response data for errors.

 Overall LandgateAPITest is not an everyday testing suite.
 There are many suitable applications, as shown in the literature review, capable of determining such oft required statistics.
 This app more closely tests the mobile device user's experience with the data served by a geographic web service.
-Environmental factors of network connectivity, constrained device processing power and others have a larger affect on whether the service will successfully deliver data to meet the user's needs.
+Environmental factors of network connectivity, constrained device processing power and others have a larger effect on whether the service will successfully deliver data to meet the user's needs.

 ## Recommendations

-Esri ArcGIS Servers can provision OGC and KML web services alongside their own Esri Rest services.
-Landgate have enabled WMS services for their Public ArcGIS MapServers, but not WFS or KML.
+Esri ArcGIS Servers can provision OGC and KML web services alongside their Esri Rest services.
+Landgate has enabled WMS services for their Public ArcGIS MapServers, but not WFS or KML.
 Doing so would improve interoperability for open source apps such as QGIS at little incremental cost.
 Older infrastructure could then be decommissioned without reduced service to the community.

 Esri JSON is not the same format as the open standard GeoJSON (note, this is not an OGC standard {Reed:2011kt}), the OGC JSON response format.
 The JSON output from Esri endpoints represents the same data as a response from an OGC endpoint but is laid out differently and must be parsed into an in-memory geometry object before the two can be directly compared.
 We applaud offering both formats for the sake of broader compatibility.
-But should older OGC servers be decommissioned we would recommend that Landgate offer WFS services from ArcGIS servers so that at least open standard GML would be available.
+However, should older OGC servers be decommissioned we would recommend that Landgate offer WFS services from ArcGIS servers so that at least open standard GML would be available.
 Landgate could also, adventurously, offer GeoJSON from ArcGIS for Server with third party extensions.

 ## Future Work

 This work is by no means exhaustive.
-There remain a number of possibilities for expanding the application's reach and improving the depth of information generated from a campaign.
+There remain several possibilities for expanding the application's reach and improving the depth of information generated from a campaign.

-The foremost improvement to LandgateAPITest's functionality would be a more detailed Investigation of the tests that failed their reference check, i.e. their response data did not match that stored in the web app database.
+The foremost improvement to LandgateAPITest's functionality would be a more detailed investigation of the tests that failed their reference check, i.e. their response data did not match that stored in the web app database.
 This process could be semi-automated.
-Response data could be scanned for key words such as "exception" in XML key/values to identify exception responses in place of the proper response data.
+Response data could be scanned for keywords such as "exception" in XML key/values to identify exception responses in place of the proper response data.
 Partial responses could be identified by longest common string comparison functions.
 Analysis of these categories of failed responses could provide more accurate insight into Landgate's server's suitability for mobile device traffic.

 A closer collaboration with the Landgate team could permit the investigators to inspect the server logs for the web app's requests.
 The causes of failed requests could be discerned from a combination of the LandgateAPITest app data and the server's log data.
 Especially, we could relate server error conditions and logs to requests with a 500 response.